kohner/minimal_initramfs/README.md

 If you want to remove hooks from HOOKS= you need to load to make initramfs load proper modules instead.
 READ THIS: https://wiki.archlinux.org/index.php/Minimal_initramfs#Finding_needed_modules
 Add your necessary modules to MODULES in your mkinitcpio config for the minimal initramfs config and remove hooks.
+If you want you can try removing some modules which you think are not necessary this will shrink your kernel image even further.

 About BINARIES:
 You probably want to have only fsck here, find BINARIES in https://wiki.archlinux.org/index.php/Minimal_initramfs and hack accordingly.